-D: What’s your favourite thing about working in hospitality/hospo tech?
+D: What’s your favourite thing about working in hospitality and customer service?

 K: People!
 It’s the one thing that is unpredictable.
 I am not tech savvy, so inevitably I am going to have to rely on people.
 Ruby from me&u has helped us every step of the way as we develop and move with this technology, and it has the support team behind it.
 As good as any tech may be, or whatever the latest trend in the industry is, it is nothing without good people and brains behind it.
 The industry leaders in this space have those people.

-D: Who is a woman in your industry that you look up to and why?
+D: Who is a woman in your industry that you would ask for career advice and why?

 K: This is probably not the answer you want to hear.
 I don’t look up to anyone.
 I have a lot of respect for people, men and women I’ve worked with.
 However, personally, I’ve always been a self motivated achiever.
 I need to impress myself.
 I just keep working on improving myself every day, surviving and nailing each challenge, be it an idea, project, or keeping a standard amongst the challenges.
 It might sound narcissistic, but hospitality can be a lonely place when you are running your own business.
 It’s hard to get out and connect with others on a professional level.
 My work is everything.

 D: The theme for this International Women’s Day (and month!) is #breakthebias.
 How do you feel bias has impacted you on your professional journey?